 I should also note that you should never be pressured into a fast or be pushed to fast longer that what feels right for you.
 Anyone planning a fasts should get medically cleared first, and fasts longer than a week should be medically supervised at a facility that specializes in medical fasts.

 I say this because apparently there is a movement in certain “wellness” circles to push extended fasts that lack medical supervision and often have dire consequences (these are often part of an expensive “retreat”).
 Remember, no one should ever push anything on you and extended fasts should always be done under medical supervision.

 There are a lot of variables so do your research.
 If you want to read more about the benefits of water fasting I highly recommend reading, The Complete Guide to Fasting by Dr. Jason Fung.
 It’s a treasure trove of information from the leader on medical fasts.
-You can read more about fasting here as well as watch an interview with Dr. Fung.

 Idea #37: Get tested for food sensitivities

 If you don’t want to bother with an elimination diet or you want to know with certainty what your body reacts to then you’ll need to get a functional test that checks for a variety of antibodies.

 These tests are typically done by functional physician using labs like the Cyrex Array 3 which tests more thoroughly than your standard celiac lab test.
 There are other tests that check for a variety of common sensitives.